From refugee to artisan

-Safaa lives in Shatila camp with her husband and two little boys, aged three and one, both of whom were born in Shatila camp.
-Safaa, now twenty-eight, was about to start the third year of her law degree at the university of Aleppo when the conflict forced her and her husband – who was a fellow law student – to flee the country.
-She felt isolated and bored in Shatila until she learned to knit, embroider and crochet from Malak, TKS’s field manager, which has helped her to pay the rent, meet new people, and gives her a reason to leave the house and get through the day.
-Nevertheless, she hopes to complete her law degree one day and become a lawyer as planned, coming from a family of educated professionals (and the bar being set high by her brothers, one being a doctor and the other an engineer).
+Safaa lives in Shatila camp with her husband and two little boys, aged three and one, both of whom were born in the camp.
+Safaa, now 28, was about to start the third year of her law degree at the University of Aleppo when the conflict forced her and her husband – who was a fellow law student – to flee the country.
+She felt isolated and bored in Shatila until she learned to knit, embroider and crochet from Malak, Tight Knit Syria’s collective co-founder (you can read about her on our team page).
+It has helped her pay rent, meet new people, and gives her a reason to leave the house and get through the day.
+She hopes to complete her law degree one day and become a lawyer as planned, especially since she comes from a family of high achievers (her two brothers are a doctor and an engineer).
 She speaks to her parents on the telephone as often as possible, when the electricity supply in Aleppo allows it.

 Aziza was a normal teenager in Aleppo until the civil war broke out.
 The conflict first forced her fiancé to flee the country and she joined him exile one year later, bringing her wedding dress with her.
 They were married in Shatila, where they have lived for the past two years.
-Aziza loves knitting and crocheting, and has become an advanced embroiderer under Malak’s tutelage.
+Aziza loves knitting and crocheting, and has become an advanced embroiderer under Malak’s tutelage (whose bio you can find on our team page).
 As is the case for many twenty-two-year-olds, Aziza’s cellphone is one of her most cherished possessions; she spends much of her free time looking up new needlework techniques and patterns online, as well as other design ideas and creative ways to tie hijabs.
-More importantly, her cell phone is her lifeline to her family, which was scattered across Lebanon, Turkey and Saudi Arabia because of the conflict, and she derives much comfort from being able to talk to them.
+More importantly, her cell phone is her lifeline to her family, which is now scattered across Lebanon, Turkey and Saudi Arabia because of the conflict.
+She derives much comfort from being able to talk to them.

-When Mayada fled Aleppo six years ago together with her husband, she had not known him for very long; they were only twenty-one years old at the time and theirs was an arranged marriage, which came under a lot of pressure from their difficult living conditions.
+When Mayada fled Aleppo six years ago with her husband, she had not known him for very long; they were only 21 years old at the time and theirs was an arranged marriage, which came under a lot of pressure from their difficult living conditions.
 Although her husband – who had been a house painter in Syria – manages to sporadically find similar work in Lebanon, they struggle every month to pay their rent and living expenses, and Mayada was desperately bored without friends or family in the camp.
-She feels that her marriage has started to improve since she decided to focus on expanding her needlework skills and finding work of her own with TKS, saying that her husband respects her skills and contribution to the household expenses, even going so far as to assume her household tasks when he sees that she has a big order to fulfill.
+She feels that her marriage has started to improve since she decided to focus on expanding her needlework skills and working with Tight Knit Syria.
+She says her husband respects her skills and contribution to the household expenses, even going so far as to assume her household tasks when he sees that she has a big order to fulfill.
 Mayada gave birth in exile to her six-year-old daughter and four-year-old son, and has recently learned that she is expecting a third child.

 Farida grew up in a village close to Aleppo, and came to Shatila almost three years ago with her husband and four children.
 Her eight-year-old and six-year-old attend the local school, and she spends her days in the company of her four-year-old and two-year-old, who always accompany her when she goes to embroider with friends.
 Farida, now twenty-six, was a homemaker in Syria, and loves taking care of her children and watching them grow.
-When Farida’s neighbour, TKS field manager Malak, suggested that she learn needlework to help support her household, Farida decided to take the opportunity; because her husband can only occasionally find work in construction, they often struggle to cover basic living expenses.
-She started going to Malak’s house to practice and learn, and quickly became an adept needleworker who has worked on a variety of TKS projects.
+When Farida’s neighbour, Malak (Tight Knit Syria’s Shatila collective co-founder), suggested that she learn needlework to help support her household, Farida decided to take the opportunity.
+Her husband only occasionally finds work in construction, so they often struggled to cover basic living expenses.
+She started going to Malak’s house to practice and learn, and quickly became an adept needleworker who has worked on a variety of our projects.